Philosophy, Theology and the Sciences (PTSc)

 David Fergusson is Professor of Divinity and Principal at the New College in Edinburgh, UK.

-Agustín Fuentes is Professor of Anthropology at the University of Notre Dame, USA.
+Agustín Fuentes is Professor of Anthropology at Princeton University, USA.

 Peter Harrison is Research Professor and Director of the Centre of the History of European Discourses at the University of Queensland, Australia.

 Kristian Köchy is Professor of Theoretical Philosophy at the University of Kassel, Germany.

 Nancey Murphy is Professor of Christian Philosophy at the Fuller Theological Seminary in Pasadena, USA.